-This is the new Mercedes EQA.
-It's the first compact premium electric crossover on the market - competitors from Audi and BMW are still years away from production - so Mercedes hopes it will steal a march on its rivals by diving into the segment first.
+It's the first premium electric crossover to come from Germany, as competitors from Audi and BMW are still years away from production.
+Mercedes has also managed to steal a march on the Tesla Model Y, which hasn't yet landed on the continent.
+Mercedes hopes it will steal a march on its rivals by diving into the segment first.

 From launch, Mercedes will only offer a single powertrain and battery combination, dubbed the EQA 250.
-The system comprises a 66.5kWh battery pack and a single electric motor mounted on the front axle, for a combined output of 188bhp and 375Nm of torque.
+The set-up comprises a 66.5kWh (useable) battery pack and a single electric motor mounted on the front axle, for a combined output of 188bhp and 375Nm of torque.

-Mercedes says the EQA 250 will have a 0-62mph time of 8.9 seconds and a top speed of 99mph.
-The entry-level model will also have a maximum range of 302 miles – although it’s worth bearing in mind that the figure was homologated under the outmoded NEDC regime.
+Mercedes says the EQA 250 will accelerate from 0-62mph in 8.9 seconds and hit a top speed of 99mph.
+The entry-level model will also have a maximum range of 263 miles, according to WLTP testing.

-Due to its size, the EQA is based on a modified version of the platform currently used by the A-Class and GLA crossover.
+Due to its size, the EQA is based on a modified version of the A-Class and GLA vehicle architecture.
 Despite its roots as a platform for combustion-engined cars, Mercedes has adapted the chassis to make space for an electric motor and a battery pack under the vehicle’s floor.

-The GLA’s platform was also extensively strengthened to support the added weight of the battery pack.
-The firm’s engineers added new cross members under the floor and a guard for the front of the battery pack to prevent it from being punctured in the event of an accident.
+The GLA’s platform has been extensively strengthened to support the additional weight of the battery pack.
+The firm’s engineers added new cross members and a protective guard for the front of the battery pack to prevent it from being punctured in the event of an accident.

-In an effort to squeeze the maximum possible amount of range out of the car’s battery pack, Mercedes’s engineers paid particular attention to the EQA’s shape when it was on the drawing board.
-The sharper lines of the GLA and A-Class have been softened and the crossover’s frontal area has been made as smooth as possible, in an effort to make the EQA cut through the air cleanly.
+In an effort to squeeze the maximum possible range out of the car’s battery pack, Mercedes’s engineers have paid particular attention to the EQA’s shape.
+The sharper lines of the GLA and A-Class have been softened and the crossover’s frontal area has been made as smooth as possible in an effort to make the EQA cut through the air cleanly.
 The underside of the car is also completely enclosed by an undertray, resulting in a drag coefficient of just 0.28Cd.

 This design theme will continue over a range of future EQ models, including the upcoming seven-seat EQB SUV and the EQS saloon.
 Mercedes’s design chief, Gordon Wagner, commented: “The EQ brand obviously needs a purpose-made language.
 We showed that with the EQS concept car.